-- (1) 'Core NPAT attributable to members of the parent' is before non-core items and from continuing operations.
-Générale de Santé has been consolidated from the acquisition date of 1 October 2014.
-The non-controlling interest's share of Générale de Santé NPAT has been removed in arriving at the Core NPAT attributable to members of the parent. - (2) 'Core EPS' is derived from core net profit after CARES dividends. - (3) Refer to Appendix 4E Note (a)(i) Reconciliation of net profit attributable to owners of the parent to core profit (segment result).
+(1) 'Core NPAT attributable to members of the parent' is before non-core items and from continuing operations.
+In accordance with the accounting standards Ramsay Générale de Santé (RGdS) is consolidated.
+The non-controlling interest's share of RGdS NPAT has been removed in arriving at the Core NPAT attributable to members of the parent.

+(2) Refer to Appendix 4E Overview (a)(i) Reconciliation of net profit attributable to owners of the parent to core profit (segment result).